Gravitational collapse of a fluid with torsion into a universe in a black hole

-{\it Final remarks.} Our universe might have been born as a baby universe in a parent black hole existing in another universe.
+{\bf Final remarks}\\ If our universe is closed, then it might have been born as a baby universe in a parent black hole existing in another universe.
 This hypothesis is supported by the presented analysis of gravitational collapse of a spin fluid with torsion and particle production.
 A more realistic scenario of gravitational collapse should involve a fluid sphere that is inhomogeneous and rotating.
 If the pressure in the sphere is not homogeneous, then the system of coordinates cannot be comoving and synchronous \cite{LL2,Lif}.
 Consequently, $\nu$ and the temperature would depend on $R$ and the equations of the collapse and the subsequent dynamics of the universe would be more complicated.
 If the sphere were rotating, then further complications would appear \cite{Dor} and the angular momentum of the forming Kerr black hole would be another parameter in addition to the mass \cite{Kerr}.
-Nevertheless, the general character of the effects of torsion and particle production in avoiding a singularity and generating a bounce in a black hole would still be valid.

-This work was funded by the University Research Scholar program at the University of New Haven.
+Nevertheless, the general character of the effects of torsion and particle production in avoiding a singularity and generating a bounce in a black hole would still be valid.\\ \\ I am grateful to my parents Bo\.{z}enna Pop{\l}awska and Janusz Pop{\l}awski for inspiring this research.\\ \\ This work was funded by the University Research Scholar program at the University of New Haven.